pyvista/tetgen/README.rst

 Basic Example
 -------------
-The features of the C++ TetGen software implemented in this module are primarily focused on tetrahedralizing a manifold triangular surface.
+The features of the C++ TetGen software implemented in this module are primarily focused on the tetrahedralization a manifold triangular surface.
 This basic example demonstrates how to tetrahedralize a manifold surface and plot part of the mesh.

 .. code:: python